Protein Leverage Hypothesis: Key to Optimal Nutrition and Satiety

 Who Developed the Protein Leverage Hypothesis?

-In 2005, Professors David Raubenheimer and Stephen Simpson of the University of Sydney published Obesity: the protein leverage hypothesis
+In 2005, Professors David Raubenheimer and Stephen Simpson of the University of Sydney published Obesity: The Protein Leverage Hypothesis In this original paper, they proposed that protein dilution in our modern processed food environment elegantly explains the obesity epidemic.

-This prolific duo has worked together for decades, publishing hundreds of papers, ever since David was Stephen’s PhD student at Oxford University.
+This prolific duo has worked together for decades, publishing hundreds of papers since David was Stephen’s PhD student at Oxford University.

 For a quick overview of the Protein Leverage Hypothesis, I highly recommend this 15-minute presentation by Professor Simpson to the Royal Society scientific meeting on the Causes of obesity: theories, conjectures and evidence (starts at 37 minutes).